kubernetes-sigs/cluster-api-provider-ibmcloud/docs/proposal/20260824-code-organization.md

 ---

-## Dependency Injection for Event Recorders and Provider ID Format
+## Dependency Injection for Event Recorders

-Two packages used global variables as a substitute for proper dependency injection into scope params — a pattern CAPI has moved away from entirely.
-Both were addressed in this PR.
+One package used a global variable as a substitute for proper dependency injection into scope params — a pattern CAPI has moved away from entirely.

 ### Recorder injection